 Interested in health care with a role in the business side of the field?
-With a health care administration degree, you can work in the management and organization of health care delivery systems and health services.
-Loyola's BS in Healthcare Administration degree combines health industry knowledge, such as healthcare finance, quality management, and health informations systems, with applicable skills with a firm grounding in ethics and liberal arts.
+With a healthcare administration degree, you can work in the management and organization of healthcare delivery systems and health services.
+Loyola's Bachelor of Science in Healthcare Administration (BSHA) combines health industry knowledge, such as healthcare finance, quality management, and health informations systems, with applicable skills with a firm grounding in ethics and liberal arts.
 Graduates are prepared for careers in the growing field of healthcare management, and employed in hospitals systems, insurance companies, healthcare consulting firms and more.

 Our commitment to you

 Upon graduation with a BS in Healthcare Administration degree from Loyola, you will possess the following knowledge, skills, and professional values necessary to be an ethical leader in health care facility management:

 - Understand the U.S. and global health care systems

 - Understand the legal, social, and economic environments affecting healthcare systems and healthcare delivery

 - Understand the needs and determinants of health at the individual, community, and population levels

 - Apply fiscal and economic principles in the management of health care settings and services

 - Apply organizational and management theories and principles in a variety of health care settings